Washington and Old Dominion Railroad Regional Park: Loudoun County

 There have been plans to extend the trail west to Bluemont and the Appalachian Trail since the 1980s.
 Loudoun County's 2003 Bicycle and Pedestrian Mobility Master Plan and Virginia's 2013 and 2018 Outdoors Plans recommend such extensions.

-However, difficulties in identifying a route and acquiring land have prevented construction of a trail along the W&OD Railroad's abandoned right-of-way west of Purcellville.
+The right-of-way itself is unavailable to the county and planners have struggled to identify a route or acquire lane.
 Further, construction has occurred on a portion of the former right-of-way that travels through Round Hill.

-For those reasons, the Loudoun County government is no longer considering such a route.
-Instead, the County is now planning to construct a new trail between Purcellville and Round Hill along VA-7 (Business).